 Book all three trips in advance by selecting the correct option on the online shop and you will save £15 off the combined price of the three individual trips.
 That means you pay £85 instead of £100 and takes your savings against going privately up to £40!

 All trips must be booked for and paid for in advance.
-Please visit the online store to book your tickets.

 Should you wish to cancel your trip ticket please contact the International Student Support Team as early as possible for further advice.
 The preferred method is e-mail - firstname.lastname@example.org

 Should YSJ need to cancel any trip, for whatever reason, you will be given as much advanced notice as possible and the purchase price of the ticket will be refunded to you.
 If you book the trip package and an individual trip is cancelled you will be refunded the cost of the trip minus the £5 discount which has been applied.

 Further terms and conditions can be found on the online store under Help and Information.